kg

 How much water should I drink per day?

-Does coffee count as water intake?
+Does coffee and tea count towards daily water intake?

 Ad